jasdumas/shinyLP/README.md

 ## How to install this package?

-To install the package type the following (not on CRAN yet 08-26-2016):
+To install the package type the following:

 ```r
 install.packages("shinyLP")